Clover vs Stripe 2026: Fees, Features & Best Use Cases

 Clover vs Stripe: which payment processor should you choose?
 The question matters more than you might think.
 One promises seamless in-store checkout while the other champions online flexibility.
 Hidden fees lurk in the fine print, and conflicting reviews make the decision even harder.

 Both Clover and Stripe dominate the payment processing space, but they serve fundamentally different business needs.
 Clover targets brick-and-mortar retailers with integrated hardware, while Stripe powers online stores through developer-friendly tools.
-According to the Federal Reserve's 2024 Report on Payments, card payments continue to grow year over year, making your choice of processor increasingly important for cash flow and customer experience.
+The Federal Reserve's 2025 triennial payments study found 236.6 billion noncash payments in 2024, with cards accounting for over three quarters by number, making your choice of processor increasingly important for cash flow and customer experience.

 What Is Clover?